Scott and his wife, Judith, along with children, Maggie and Daniel, came to us from Kennebec Baptist Church in Angier, NC.

 Our History

-Peace's Chapel Baptist Church was organized on August 3rd, 1887, at Fairport, also called Sandy Fork, a crossroads settlement in Granville county, North Carolina.
-The church is located about 7 miles southeast of Oxford.
-It was first called Fairport Church.
-Services were held in the loft of an old tobacco factory across the road from the present site.
-There were 25 charter members, 12 male and 13 female.
+Peace’s Chapel Baptist Church was organized on August 3, 1887, in Fairport—also known as Sandy Fork—a crossroads settlement in Granville County, North Carolina.
+The church is located approximately seven miles from Kittrell, North Carolina, and eight miles from Oxford.
+Originally known as Fairport Church, early worship services were held in the loft of an old tobacco factory located across the road from the church’s present site.
+The congregation began with 25 charter members—12 men and 13 women.

-Fairport Church was a member of the Central Baptist Association from 1888-1890 when it joined the Flat River Baptist Association.
+From 1888 to 1890, Fairport Church was a member of the Central Baptist Association.
+In 1890, the church joined the Flat River Baptist Association, where it continues its fellowship today.

-The first building committee was elected in October, 1887.
-In August, 1889, Dr. Christopher C. Peace and his sister Miss Margaret Peace, deeded 2 acres of land to the church which is the present site of the church building.
-Christopher and Margaret were also relatives of William Peace, the founder of what is now William Peace University in Raleigh, NC.
-The name of the church was changed to Peace's Chapel in honor of the Peace’s.
+In August 1889, Dr. Christopher C. Peace and his sister, Miss Margaret Peace, deeded two acres of land to the church.
+This land remains the present site of Peace’s Chapel Baptist Church.
+Christopher and Margaret Peace were relatives of William Peace, founder of what is now William Peace University in Raleigh, North Carolina.
+In honor of their generosity and lasting legacy, the church was renamed Peace’s Chapel Baptist Church.